MicrosoftDocs/learn/learn-pr/vs-code/create-tunnel/includes/use-vs-code-ui-exercise.md

-In this exercise, we enable Remote - Tunnels access by using the Visual Studio Code user interface.
+In this exercise, we enable Remote - Tunnels access by using the Visual Studio Code user interface (UI).

-## Use the Visual Studio Code user interface
+## Use the Visual Studio Code UI

-To use the Visual Studio Code user interface, follow the steps in the next procedure.
+To use the Visual Studio Code UI, follow the steps in the next procedure.

 ### Install the Remote – Tunnels extension